-There are 2 petrol engines available in the MG ZS, a 3-cylinder 1.0-litre turbocharged unit and a 1.5-litre 4-cylinder non-turbo.
+There are two petrol engines available in the MG ZS, a three-cylinder 1.0-litre turbocharged unit and a 1.5-litre four-cylinder non-turbo.
 The latter can feel pretty breathless and needs to be worked hard – you’ll have to indulge in plenty of gear-lever action.

 The steering in the MG ZS is really sharp, which makes the car feel truly responsive when you want it to turn.
 It manages this while avoiding having too much body roll or feeling uncomfortable.

 The MG ZS also has three driving modes: Normal, Dynamic and Urban.
 Dynamic adds weight to the steering, while Urban removes lots of weight to make parking easy.
 In truth, Normal hits a neat middle ground between the pair.